mbeddr/mps-platform-docs/src/doc/docs/clean_code/mps/index.md

 - ui
 ---

 This document lists some recommendations for code written it MPS.
+For a general introduction to code smells, go to [Code Smells | Coding Horror](https://blog.codinghorror.com/code-smells/) and [How To Write Unmaintainable Code](https://web.archive.org/web/20171224114025id_/https://www.thc.org/root/phun/unmaintain.html)

 ## Implementation